Ginseng Gummies: The Manufacturing Reality

 Pectin vs. gelatin: it changes the whole playing field

-Choosing a gelling system isn’t just a marketing preference-it’s a processing decision that changes pH windows, set behavior, deposition conditions, and how forgiving the system is when you introduce powders and extracts.
+Choosing a gelling system isn’t just a marketing preference — it’s a processing decision that changes pH windows, set behavior, deposition conditions, and how forgiving the system is with powders and extracts.

 With ginseng, the practical concern is often dispersion and suspension.
-If the ginseng isn’t fully soluble, it’s a dispersion-and dispersions settle.
-Settling can show up as piece-to-piece variability, especially across lanes and over long depositor runs.
+If ginseng isn’t fully soluble, it’s a dispersion — and dispersions settle, leading to piece-to-piece variability across lanes and over long depositor runs.

 Controls that help keep ginseng where it belongs